Beannach, Maoil, The Anbhu, The Onnu,

 Though there were many hounds around her, on the margins of that hunting assembly, by her alone fell the stag that never panicked at the baying of hounds…

 — Untitled elegy, dubbed “Farewell to the masters of the hunt.”
 Author unknown.

 Perhaps this is for the best.
 Gealach knows what came before, and it was not so kind.

-She is incommunicative, opaque, and largely uninvolved with the affairs of esk.
+She is uncommunicative, opaque, and largely uninvolved with the affairs of esk.
 During meetings with other esk, she might suddenly take off in an arbitrary direction, or vanish into the night, only to reappear years later.
-The vast majority of ghosts will encounter her thundering through the wilds after god-knows-what, and come away thinking that she is a strange natural phenomenon with no sense of self at all.
+Most ghosts will encounter her thundering through the wilds after god-knows-what, and come away thinking that she is a strange natural phenomenon with no sense of self at all.

 Still, some ghosts have caught her eye.
 She is easy company to esk who remember what it is like to flock together as a herd or pack.
 She might also be familiar to those who were hunters, fishers, shepherds, or field scientists in life.

 And then there are those who have gone on the wild chase with her.
 They would hesitate to call themselves her friend, but they may well be the closest thing to it.